werdnakof/MyProgrammingNotes/src/generics/note.md

 a method or class, the compiler can still ensure internal consistency in the way that the type is used within the method or class.

-erasure removes type information in the body of a method, what matters at run time is the boundaries: the points where objects enter and leave a method
+Erasure removes type information in the body of a method, what matters at run time is the boundaries: the points where objects enter and leave a method

-erasure loses the ability to perform certain operations in generic code i.e.
-Anything that requires the knowledge of the exact type at run time won’t work However you can introduce a class type field in class to 'remember' type
+Erasure loses the ability to perform certain operations in generic code i.e. anything that requires the knowledge of the exact type at run time won’t work.
+However you can introduce a class type field in class to 'remember' type

 See [ClassTypeCapture](https://github.com/werdnakof/MyProgrammingNotes/blob/master/src/generics/ClassTypeCapture.java)